erictleung/tutorial-vim/vim-tutorial.md

     - Do it
     - Keep on improving

+## Overview

+What is Vim?

+How to Vim?
+Basics concepts in Vim

+Why use Vim?

+Open and close a file

+Habits of Effective Text Editing 2.0

+Movements in Vim, `hjkl`

+`vimtutor`, Adventures, and Golf

 ## Move in Vim using `hjkl`

 ![](images/hjkl.jpg)

 Source: http://hjkl.com/

+## Overview

+What is Vim?

+How to Vim?
+Basics concepts in Vim

+Why use Vim?

+Open and close a file

+Habits of Effective Text Editing 2.0

+Movements in Vim, `hjkl`

+`vimtutor`, Adventures, and Golf

 ## Choose Your Path